What is Surplus Income in Bankruptcy?

-Surplus income is any additional income you have over a certain threshold set by the government based on your family size that you have to pay a portion of to your creditors when filing for bankruptcy.
+Surplus income is any additional income you have over a certain threshold set by the government based on your family size and whether you were previously bankrupt.
+You have to pay a portion of your surplus income to your creditors.
+Our Bankruptcy Calculator will calculate the required payments for you.

 The Office of the Superintendent of Bankruptcy provides the standards, from which the surplus income payments are calculated.